oracle-livelabs/security/data-safe/generate-alerts/generate-alerts.md

 - Review the Oracle Data Safe alert policies
 - Provision alert policies on your target database
-- Perform activity on your target database to cause an alert in Oracle Data Safe
+- Perform activity on your target database to generate alerts in Oracle Data Safe
-- Review the generated alerts in Oracle Data Safe
+- Review alerts in Oracle Data Safe
 - View details for an alert and close it
-- Create a custom alerts report
+- (Optional) Create a custom alerts report
-- Generate and download a custom alerts report as a PDF
+- (Optional) Generate and download a custom alerts report as a PDF

 ### Prerequisites

 This lab assumes you have:

-- Obtained an Oracle Cloud account and signed in to the Oracle Cloud Infrastructure Console at `https://cloud.oracle.com`
+- Obtained an Oracle Cloud account and signed in to Oracle Cloud Infrastructure
 - Prepared your environment for this workshop (see [Prepare Your Environment](?lab=prepare-environment))
 - Registered your target database with Oracle Data Safe.
 Make sure to have the `ADMIN` password for your target database on hand (see [Register an Autonomous Database with Oracle Data Safe](?lab=register-autonomous-database)).
 - Started audit data collection for your target database in Oracle Data Safe (see [Audit Database Activity](?lab=audit-database-activity))